ahmedelmahy/elective/README.md

 I downloaded the responses as csv file. right click [here](https://raw.githubusercontent.com/ahmedelmahy/elective/master/Elective%20simulation.csv) and choose save link as.

-I create a file containing the marks of the students, you will copy from him . right click [here](https://github.com/ahmedelmahy/elective/blob/master/results.xlsx?raw=true) and choose save link as .
+I create a file containing the marks of the students, you will copy from it . right click [here](https://github.com/ahmedelmahy/elective/blob/master/results.xlsx?raw=true) and choose save link as .

 Start the program and enter the number needed for courses e.g. 2